-September 2012 saw Arctic sea ice fall to a minimum extent of 3.4×10^6 km2, a reduction of 4.2×10^6 km2 since the beginning of satellite observations in 1979 (Parkinson and Comiso, 2013; Zhang et al., 2013a).
-The Arctic is widely predicted to become seasonally ice free before the end of the 21st century (under RCP 4.5) (e.g. Stroeve et al. (2012); Massonnet et al. (2012)), with some projections suggesting an ice free Arctic by 2030 (Wang and Overland, 2012), whilst other studies (e.g. Boé et al. (2009)) suggest a later date for the disappearance of summer Arctic sea ice.
+- 20 between 365 and 415 ppm (e.g. Pagani et al. (2010); Seki et al. (2010)).
+Therefore, this time period is a useful interval in which to study the dynamics and characteristics of sea ice in a warmer world.
+September 2012 saw Arctic sea ice fall to a minimum extent of 3.4×10^6 km2, a reduction of 4.2×10^6 km2 since the beginning of satellite observations in 1979 (Parkinson and Comiso, 2013; Zhang et al., 2013).
+The Arctic is widely predicted to become seasonally ice free before the end of the - 25 21st century (e.g. Stroeve et al. (2012); Massonnet et al. (2012)), with some projections suggesting an ice free Arctic by 2030 (Wang and Overland, 2012), whilst other studies (e.g. Boé et al. (2009)) suggest a later date for the disappearance of summer Arctic sea ice.

 There is debate concerning whether the Arctic sea ice in the mid-Pliocene was seasonal or perennial.
-Darby (2008) suggests that the presence of iron grains in marine sediments extracted from the Arctic Coring Expedition (ACEX) core, located on the Lomonosov Ridge (87.5°N, 138.3°W), shows that there was year round coverage of sea ice at this location, whilst there are indications from ostracode assemblages and ice rafted debris sediments as far north as Meighen Island (approx. 80°N) that Pliocene Arctic sea ice was seasonal (Cronin et al., 1993; Moran et al., 2006; Polyak et al., 2010).
-The prospect of the Arctic becoming ice-free in summer in the future increases the importance of the investigation of past climates which may have had seasonal Arctic sea ice.
+Darby (2008) suggests that the presence of iron grains in marine sediments extracted from the

+- 30 Arctic Coring Expedition (ACEX) core, located on the Lomonosov Ridge (87.5°N, 138.3°W), shows that there was year round coverage of sea ice at this location, whilst there are indications from ostracode assemblages and ice rafted debris sediments as far north as Meighen Island (approx. 80°N) that Pliocene Arctic sea ice was seasonal (Cronin et al., 1993; Moran et al., 2006; Polyak et al., 2010).
+The prospect of the Arctic becoming ice-free in summer in the future increases the importance of - 35 the investigation of past climates which may have had seasonal Arctic sea ice.
 Of particular interest is an understanding of the processes and sensitivities of Arctic sea ice under such conditions and of the general impact of reduced summer Arctic sea ice on climate.